FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/typographical_conventions.md

 Example

-    CFTUTIL help cmd=cftsend, content=detail

-    COMMAND CFTSEND USAGE
-     MODE              STRING max_length=7                           Action to do in the parameter or partner base <REPLACE>
-     'CREATE'

-       ...
-     PRESTATE          STRING max_length=0                           The transfer phase step as it enters the A phase < >  (' ','DISP','HOLD')
-       ...
-     RAPPL             STRING or "String" max_length=48              Identifier of the file receiver application ...
-     RPASSWD           String max_length=32                          Password for the user who is receiving the file

 ### Using single quotes and double quotes

 The following conventions apply when using double quotes (hereafter referred to as quotes) " " and single quotes ' ' in CFTUTIL commands: